OJagora/OJagora.github.io/README.md

 - Analysis of fingerprints generation methods (such as Morgan Fingerprints)
 - Sensibility analysis of a confidence function
 - Proposal of a function to quantify novelty of a compound

+Currently, the project is still ongoing and the team is working on the publication of the results that will be presented at the end of the year (2024).

 ![senstivity](./assets/projects/stage/sensibility2.png)